edvler/yii2-adldap-module/readme.md

 - In yii2 a role with the same name exists (yii2_example_group).
 The role has some permissions assigned.

 If you try to login with your new user, the user is created **automatically** in yii2 and role yii2_example_group is assigned **automatically** on login.
-For the user this is transparent.
-The only feedback to the user is a successull login and that it is possible to use the functions which he has permissions to access.
+For the human this is transparent.
+The only feedback to the human is a successfull login and that it is possible to use the functions which he has permissions to access.

 **Further documentation with setup and examples:** [docs/USAGE_WITH_USER_MODEL.md](docs/USAGE_WITH_USER_MODEL.md)